Amigoliath/Slidikins-Strenuous-Skyrim/Installation Guide.md

 Compatible with: **The Phoenix Flavour 4.7.2**

 # 1. Initial Setup

+## Prerequisites
+This Installation Guide is written under the assumption that you have an unmodified copy of **The Phoenix Flavour (TPF)** of the version written above.
+It is also assumed that you followed the [manual installation instructions](https://thephoenixflavour.com/tpf/initial-setup/) from start to finish.
+For Wabbajack users, Slidikins Strenuous Skyrim can be installed by using this .wabbajack file.

 ## Mod Organizer 2
 ### SSS Profile
 - Open the **Profile** settings in MO2 (Tools » Profiles or CTRL+P).